Springboard – Software Engineering Career Track

 To enroll in the bootcamp, prospective students need to complete an online application.
 The applications team contacts them and conducts a technical skills survey to check if the applicant’s level of programming knowledge is adequate for the course.
 If accepted, the student is given the option to enroll in future software engineering cohorts.

 Springboard’s tuition is comparable to similar bootcamps, and the payment options are flexible enough to work for most tech hopefuls.

-The inclusion of a mentorship program with actual software engineers and the option to only pay after finding a job make Springboard’s bootcamp a solid choice for students who work in small towns, are looking for jobs in big cities, or don’t have enough time to attend in-per
+The inclusion of a mentorship program with actual software engineers and the option to only pay after finding a job make Springboard’s bootcamp a solid choice.
+This bootcamp is ideal for students who work in small towns, are looking for jobs in big cities, or don’t have enough time to attend in-person.